wjbryant/taboverride/README.md

 tabOverride.set(textareas);
 ```

 The `set()` method also accepts an optional second parameter.
-If this
+If this parameter
-parameter is any truthy value, Tab Override will be enabled, otherwise it will
+is any truthy value, Tab Override will be enabled.
+A falsy value will disable
-be disabled for the specified element(s).
+Tab Override for the specified element(s).
 The default value is `true`.

 To disable Tab Override for the `textarea`, pass a falsy value as the second
-parameter to `tabOverride.set()`:
+argument to `tabOverride.set()`:

 ```javascript
 // disable Tab Override for the textarea